codefellows-seattle-javascript-401d10/lab-27-slugram/LAB-31.md

 * write a question and observation on canvas

 # Description
-Today you will componentize your gallery navigation
+Today you will add image uploads to your app

 # Directions
 * create a component for uploading an image to the slugram API for a specific gallery